greg-raven/Department-21/_posts/2009-06-07-quotidian-haiku.md

 your terrible posture at
 my dinner table.

-Coroner’s report —
+Coroner's report —
-“The deceased, wearing no hat,
+"The deceased, wearing no hat,
-caught his death of cold.”
+caught his death of cold."

 Lonely mantra of
-the Buddhist monk: “They never
+the Buddhist monk: "They never
-call, they never write.”
+call, they never write."

 The sparkling blue sea
 beckons me to wait one hour